Journalist of the Year Resources

 - Applicants are no longer required to have two years of scholastic journalism experience, though most will.

-- JEA has increased the number of runner-up winners to four and the runner-up scholarship amount to $1,000.
+- JEA has increased the number of finalists to four and the finalist scholarship amount to $1,000.

 Applicants are encouraged to view the Portfolio Polish videos to learn more about the portfolio requirements.